Installing IDA Application(v3.x, v2.x)

 Update Session Management on WAS Console

-1. Login to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).
+1. Log in to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).

-2. In left navigation bar, click the Servers > Server Types > WebSphere application servers > server_name > Session management
+2. In the left navigation bar, click Servers > Server Types > WebSphere application servers > server_name > Session management

 Deploy a New Application on WAS